10 tips to avoid the credit trap

 Another way is to limit your access to credit facilities and use them responsibly.
 You should not view unsecured credit facilities (like personal loans and credit cards) as a means to acquire or finance an extravagant lifestyle that does not commensurate with your income.
 In other words, always try to live within your means.

 Medical costs are often heavy expenses.
 In fact, many people run into financial difficulties because of extenuating family or medical circumstances.
 Planning ahead by getting the appropriate insurance coverage, for instance, could help such people tremendously.
 Here are 7 tips to get you started!

 10. Be disciplined

 It sounds boring (it probably is!), but it is necessary to tabulate your monthly expenses.
 This gives you a good idea of your spending habits and patterns.
 That way, you will know exactly where your money is going, and what you should be cutting back on.
-You can use DBS NAV Planner tool to track your expenses along with how well you are saving.
+You can track your expenses and savings on DBS digibank.

-Once you have set aside sufficient emergency savings and have adequate insurance, DBS NAV Planner has helpful investment ideas and resources to nudge you in the right direction so that you can make your money work harder for you.
+Once you have set aside sufficient emergency savings and have adequate insurance, DBS digibank can also provide helpful investment ideas and resources to nudge you in the right direction so that you can make your money work harder for you.

 Looking at your total debts can be demoralising and overwhelming, but you have to remember that taking steps to tackle it is a crucial step.
 Stay calm and focus on clearing your debts with a debt management plan.
 Track your progress and acknowledge the steps you are making toward having a debt-free life!